Mausoleum of Shajar al-Durr: Architecture

 On the interior, the mihrab is embellished with a concave golden mosaic within a braided border observed on the eastern qibla wall.
 It contains a swirling arabesque design with gilded tesserae depicting a tree with lotus buds and pearlescent orb-shaped fruits.
 This display was the first mosaic and use of tesserae in Egypt at the time, showing the multicultural influences employed in Cairo.
 The inlay is reminiscent of the mosaics in both the Umayyad Great Mosque of Damascus and Dome of the Rock in Jerusalem.
 Unlike the dark blue and green colors present in mosaics from Damascus and Jerusalem, Shajar al-Durr's architects adopted a simplified color palette for her mausoleum that includes black, green, gold, and red.
 Additionally, mother of pearl inlays within the mosaic allude to the meaning of her name "Tree of Pearls".

-The mausoleum exhibits influence from Syria and incorporates spolia from a Fatimid palace to commemorate Shajar al-Durr rule as sultan.
+The mausoleum exhibits influence from Syria and incorporates spolia from a Fatimid palace to commemorate Shajar al-Durr's rule as sultan.
 After acquiring the throne from her late husband al-Salih, she obtained much of his estate and thus utilized funding and other resources to construct her own tomb.
 While construction of al-Salih's mausoleum was underway, Shajar al-Durr's tomb was also being assembled by the same artisans who created the nearby Mausoleum of the Abbasid Caliphs.
-This is evident in the architectural elements of a high pointed dome, a square base, and a middle transitional zone speckled with trios of carved-out hexagonal windows.
+This is evident in the high pointed dome, square base, and middle transitional zone speckled with trios of carved-out hexagonal windows.
 Stucco detailing is seen on the exterior of the building with fluted keel arched niches that reflect the Fatimid-Ayyubid architectural style of this era.